-This glossary contains terms, concepts, locations, alien species, and alien groups (for characters, see the page on Characters).
-The entries that have a major active presence in the novel are in caps.
+This glossary contains terms, concepts, locations, alien species, and alien groups.
+The entries that have a major active presence in the novel are in caps, and important characters are also in bold.
+For a detailed list of characters, see Characters.

-Absorbent Beings: originally the inhabitants of the solar system of Ovular 1, they eventually travelled to the 216 known cosmoi or cosmic eggs.
-Capable of mirroring or infracting entire worlds and universes into their consciousness, they serve as a link between the largest known dimensions of space, The Allspace.
-Their meeting ground, in the centre of the 216 Cosmic Eggs, is The Abstraction.
-Their history is recounted in The Eggs of Cosmic Chance.
+The Looking-Glass Beings (or LGBs): originally the inhabitants of the solar system of Ovular 1, they eventually travelled to the 216 known cosmoi or cosmic eggs.
+Capable of mirroring or infracting entire worlds and universes into their consciousness, they serve as a link between the largest known space, The Allspace (see INFRACTION below).
+Their meeting ground, in the centre of the 216 Cosmic Eggs, is The Nexus.
+Their history is briefly recounted in The Eggs of Cosmic Chance.
+Fra Sole is a Looking-Glass Being who creates, controls and destroys universes — including our own Kraslika — through his dicing techniques.

-Anunnaki: the obscure, god-like beings who make contact occasionally with the Vicinese (through the Dome in Vicino Concordia) and with other beings.
+Anunnaki: beings who make contact occasionally with the Vicinese (through the Dome in Vicino Concordia) and with other beings.
 They interact with Lucia and Sandra in the dome of Rome’s Pantheon (in The Anunnaki).
-Their relation to Fra Sole and the Absorbent Beings remains unclear.
+Their relation to Fra Sole and the Looking-Glass Beings remains unclear.

 BAULOMORPH: a being that is part Baulian and part other species.
 The Baulians infract other species with complex chemical patterns that override their DNA or neural systems.
 As recounted in On Becoming Human, Berry was born and raised on Earth, and was infracted at the age of 13.
 Like other Baulomorphs, he’s dominated by Baulian feelings and thoughts, yet he retains strong vestiges of his human self.

-BLACK PULSE: the soodernmost universe in Kraslika.
+THE BLACK PULSE: the soodernmost universe in Kraslika.
 See Maps.
-The Black Pulse is inhabited by the Fallarians, who come from the galaxy of Fallar Ultima.
+The Black Pulse is dominated by the Fallarians, who come from the galaxy of Fallar Ultima.
 Their capital city is Fallar Discordia, on the planet of Fallar Prime.
+This is where the Demon Priests of the Black Horde have their councils.

 DEMON PRIESTS OF THE BLACK HORDE: the Black Horde is the highest council in the Black Pulse universe.
 It's composed of 13 Demon Priests — two of whom are Gascitar and Kaldriscat, who connive against Knifestream in The Chancemasters of Die.
 Farenn of Caldemar gives advice to this counsel in The Condensation of Demon Saints and in Rosencrantz and Guildenstern Are Alive.

-Die and dietilt: the Fallarian planet of Die exhibits an erratic tilting called a dietilt.
-The planet tilts from its regular axis so rapidly and erratically that it’s very difficult to predict at what angle the planet will lie in even the next second — all of which is the basis of the Game played by the Chancemasters.
+DIE and DIETILT: the Fallarian planet of Die exhibits an erratic tilting called a dietilt.
+The planet tilts from its regular axis so rapidly and erratically that it’s very difficult to predict at what angle the planet will lie in even the next second — all of which is the basis of the Game played by the Chancemasters (such as Cocarider) which is played in the Grande Salle under the watchful eyes of the Head Croupier, Diamarus.
 The characteristics of the planet, as well as the politics surrounding the Game, are introduced in The Chancemasters of Die.

 Directions in the 13 universes of Kraslika: nord = north; sood = south; est = east; oost = west; see Maps